-Dircmp examines dirl and dirl and generates tabulated information about the contents of the directories.
+The dircmp command examines dir1 and dir2 and generates tabulated information about the contents of the directories.
 Listings of files that are unique to each directory are generated in addition to a list that indicates whether the files common to both directories have the same contents.

-There are two options available:
+Two options are available:

-- d Performs a full diff on each pair of like-named files if the contents of the files are not identical - s Reports whether files are "same" or "different"
+- -d Performs a full diff on each pair of like-named files if the contents of the files are not identical - -s Reports whether files are "same" or "different"